System security best practices

 These requirements ensure that all data is destroyed upon the completion of an unlock operation.
 Failure to implement these protections is considered a moderate level security vulnerability.

 A device that is unlocked may be subsequently relocked using the fastboot oem lock command.
-Locking the bootloader provides the same protection of user data with the new custom OS as was available with the original device manufacturer OS (e.g. user data will be wiped if the device is unlocked again).
+Locking the bootloader provides the same protection of user data with the new custom OS as was available with the original device manufacturer OS (for example, user data is wiped if the device is unlocked again).

 Device pentesting